521.2 Guideline: Youth Service Requirement for Graduation from Richfield High School

 A. To involve students in helping to meet real needs existing in the school and community.

-B. To help students form the habit of participating in activities which positively affect their school and/or community.
+B. To help students form the habit of participating in activities that positively affect their school and/or community.

 C. To give students the opportunity to devise and pursue new ideas aimed at improving their school and/or community.

-D. To involve students in constructive collaborative effort with other citizens of all ages, races and creeds.
+D. To involve students in constructive collaborative effort with other residents.

 III.
 ORGANIZATIONAL PLAN